Roshan-R/hacktober-101/README.md

 2. Create a new branch
 3. Go to your fork and add your name to names.txt
 4. Open a pull request

+## Bonus

+Some of the files in the folder `src` have bugs.
+Fix them and create a pull request!